 It is not possible to include your children on your passport when you apply for a new passport.
 Since October 2004 all children, regardless of age, must obtain an individual Irish passport in their own name.
-However, parents' passports issued before October 2004 on which children have been included remain valid and do not need to be replaced.

 There are two types of passports for children - 3-year passports are available for children under 3, and 5-year passports are available for children aged between 3-17 years.

 An application for a passport for a child, is made on form APS 1 if living in the State, or form APS 2 if living in Northern Ireland or abroad, and the child's full birth certificate, showing the names of his/her parents, must be submitted with it.
 The application form includes a section for parental consent which must be signed.
 What additional documentation needs to accompany the application depends on a number of factors including when and where the child was born.

 Every application for a passport for a child under 18 years, including renewals, must be accompanied by both the child's full birth certificate and the child's old passport.
 Once a child reaches 18 years of age this requirement no longer applies when renewing their passport.

 Application is made on form APS 1 or APS 2, as appropriate.

 If you are or were married to the other parent of your child, and the other parent is still alive, or if you are a joint guardian of the child, both parents/guardians must sign the parental consent section (Section 7) of the passport application form.
 If you are not in touch with your child's other parent/guardian, or if that parent/guardian refuses to give consent, you can apply to the District Court for a court order, which will allow the Passport Office to issue the passport without that consent.